 Track II diplomacy offers participants more freedom to discuss topics and issues that may be too controversial for discussion at government level.
 Because the focus of track II diplomacy is dialogue, not negotiation, participants can be more frank in what they say.

-Participants in our dialogues include academics, retired diplomats and jouirnalists.
+Participants in our dialogues include academics, retired diplomats and journalists.
 Government officials may also take part in an unofficial capacity.
-Members of the our Leadership Network also take part.
+Members of our Leadership Network also take part.

 Track II publications

 Which organisations do we hold track II talks with?

 The Foundation is currently linked with think tanks in seven countries.
 We also take part in track II dialogues run by other organisations, including the IISS Asia Security Summit: The Shangri-La Dialogue in Singapore and the ASEAN-ISIS Asia Pacific Roundtable in Kuala Lumpur, Malaysia,

 We also take part in track II dialogues run by other organisations.
 These include:

 - IISS Asia Security Summit: The Shangri-La Dialogue in Singapore